Master034/alx-low_level_programming/0x14-bit_manipulation/README.md

-# Binary to Unsigned Int Conversion Function
+#Task 0: Binary to Unsigned Int Conversion Function
 This function converts a binary number represented as a string to an unsigned integer value.
 ## Prototype